 We all love creamy right?
 But dairy cream with it’s heavy fat toll is way unhealthy for us.
 We have all payed homage to what I like to refer to as ‘The Unholy Trinity’, FAT, SALT and SUGAR but there is a better and healthier alternative: Nonfat Greek Yogurt.
 This has been making an appearance lately in more mainstream grocery stores and is a gift from the gods.
 Use it on fresh fruit instead of whipped cream, just add some Splenda or Stevia for sweetness.
 Try it instead of mayonnaise in potato salad making it virtually fat free, in smoothies, on baked potatoes instead of sour cream…the possibilities are endless.
 It is pro-biotic has more protein and has a rich thick creamy texture without the calories and fat none of us need.

-I have begun turning my life around for the better and want to start a revolution (my hippie past coming back to assist).
 I have a philosophy I want to share with anyone who is willing to change the way they live to become healthier and better educated about what we put into and do to our most sacred temple; The Human Body.

-Creating kick-ass healthy food is not hard it just takes a little knowledge and some recipes and tips to get you started.
+Creating delicious healthy food is not hard to do, it just takes a little knowledge and some recipes and tips to get you started.
 Here is the basic criteria for my food revolution: 1.
 Food should excite the palate.
 I love all the tastes and textures of food from all over the world and incorporate them in my Boomer Cuisine recipes.
 2. Food should be easy to prepare.
 Who has time these days to spend hours in the kitchen.
 This is one of the reasons we eat out so frequently 3.
 Food should be healthful Food should nourish us, sustain us and keep our bodies healthy.

 I will freely share tips and recipes to help achieve this goal and welcome feedback and relevant recipes to enrich this community.